-Beyond the bustling shops, through the statuesque main gate and past the veil of fragrant incense, Zenkou-ji Temple is a major attraction in Nagano Prefecture.
+Beyond the bustling shops, through the statuesque main gate, and past the veil of fragrant incense, Zenko-ji Temple is a major attraction in Nagano Prefecture.

 Within this national treasure, carefully hidden from sight, an invaluable artifact awaits.
 The rare hibutsu (secret Buddha) is believed to be the first Buddha statue to have entered Japan.
 From generations of high priests to the Emperor himself, no one has looked at the hibutsu for centuries and that strict tradition continues even today.

-Outside the main hall, Zenkou-ji has many other sights within its picturesque grounds.
-One of which is a beautiful pagoda behind the main hall which is a site in itself with the lush hydrangea flowers surrounding it in summer.
-This pagoda also houses the Zekou-ji History Museum where you can see a collection of elaborately carved Buddha and Bodhisattva statues, as well as an additional 100 statues of Buddha’s disciples.
+Outside the main hall, Zenko-ji has many other sights within its picturesque grounds.
+One of which is a beautiful pagoda behind the main hall which is a sight in itself with the lush hydrangea flowers surrounding it in summer and cherry blossoms in the spring.
+This pagoda also houses the Zeko-ji History Museum where you can see a collection of elaborately carved Buddha and Bodhisattva statues, as well as an additional 100 statues of Buddha’s disciples.

 Discover the hidden gems of all 47 prefectures in Japan.